 Burnish (Magenta #2-5): Building and Making

-Burnish is a dance work that aims to render the phenomenon (physics and psychics) of magenta into live-performance.
-With a cast of six performers, I explore afterimage, absence and saturation through vibrational frequencies and meticulous patterns.
-I create scores of wild movement that push towards an off-kilter elliptical rhythm and look for ways to suddenly sharpen action into something unnerving, boldly feminine, and poetic.
-I am wanting for color to become a vibrant articulation of bodies moving with velocity and tenderness.
-I believe this work is a confrontation with beauty, (abstract) narrative, and something deeply personal.
-As the work progresses, I am struck by the subjective experience of color as an intricate web of memory, science, math, mysticism, pleasure, and meaning; accounts of my mother’s young death have begun to surface by doing this work.
-This project inherently and relentlessly intertwines all elements of design as I am charged with deeply considering the relationship of light, sound, movement, and emotion.
-At this stage in the process, Burnish has lead me towards a range of sounds from ceramic plates clattering to haunting voices and driving pulses, juxtaposed with the roundness of tuba and horns (Sons of Kemet, Stephen Vitiello, Mind Over Mirrors, To Rococo Rot, and/or Gbop Orchestra and others have inspirations).
+Burnish is an in-process dance work that renders the phenomenon (physics and psychics) of magenta into live-performance.
+With a cast of six performers - afterimage, Color Theory, absence and saturation become vibrational frequencies and meticulous patterns.
+Scores of wild movement push towards an off-kilter elliptical rhythm and suddenly sharpen into something unnerving, boldly feminine, and poetic.
+Color becomes a vibrant articulation of bodies moving with velocity and tenderness.
+This project inherently and relentlessly intertwines elements of design; charging relationships of light, sound, movement, and emotion.
+And as this research progresses, I am struck by the subjective experience of color as an intricate web of memory, science, math, mysticism, pleasure, and meaning; accounts of my mother’s young death have begun to surface by doing this work.

-Burnish is in-process and is created (in part) through the Tisch Summer Residency Festival at New York University, MFA candidacy at the University of Illinois Urbana Champaign, residency at Emory University, ShowDown at Gibney and Artist in Residence at the University of Maryland.
-I am further engaged in proposals for development and performance with Bates Dance Festival (ME) and Dancers’ Workshop (WY).
-The premiere of Burnish is tentatively set for the 2019-2020 season in NYC.
+Burnish is supported (in part) through the Tisch Summer Residency Festival at New York University, MFA candidacy at the University of Illinois Urbana Champaign, residency at Emory University, ShowDown at Gibney and Artist in Residence at the University of Maryland.

 Burnish (Magenta #1): Thesis at UIUC